Giwan/giwan.github.io/README.md

 # Deploy

-The blog is deployed on [GitHub Pages](https://giwan.github.io) now.
+The blog is deployed on [GitHub Pages](https://giwan.github.io).

-## Static hosting on GitHub Pages
+## Automated Deployment

+Deployment is handled automatically via GitHub Actions.
+The workflow is defined in [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml).

+When you push changes to the `main` branch:
+1. The **Deploy** workflow is triggered.
+2. It installs dependencies and builds the project (`npm run build` and `npm run build:pwa`).
+3. It runs tests (`npm test`).
+4. It deploys the contents of the `docs` output directory to GitHub Pages using the `peaceiris/actions-gh-pages` action.

+## Configuration

-The project is configured to build to the `docs` directory, which is a supported publishing source for GitHub Pages.
-In the `astro.config.mjs` file, you'll find:
+The project is configured to build to the `docs` directory in `astro.config.mjs`:

 ```js
 output: "static",
 outDir: "./docs",
 ```

-This configuration tells Astro to build the site as static assets in the `docs` folder.
+This aligns with the deployment workflow which publishes the `docs` directory.

-### GitHub Pages Configuration

-To deploy the site:

-1. Push your changes to the main branch of your repository
-2. Ensure your repository settings have GitHub Pages enabled and set to use the `docs` folder from the main branch
-3. GitHub will automatically build and deploy your site when changes are pushed

-No additional build step or deployment CLI is required, as GitHub Pages handles this automatically when changes are detected in the repository.

 ### Running Locally